CshlSiepelLab/phast/README.txt

              times (with different errors each run), until no errors remained.

+3. If not already installed on your system, download and install the pcre library.
+The pcre package is available at http://www.pcre.org.
+    a.
+Download the most recent version.
+    b.
+Unpack and install with:
+       tar -zxf pcre-VERSION.tar.gz
+       cd pcre-VERSION
+       ./configure
+       make
+       make install

 3. Edit the file "make-include.mk" in phast/src.
 Specifically:

     a.
 Set the PHAST variable equal to the root directory of your